Octoframes/jupyter_compare_view/README.md

 ## TODOS

 * Make this work also in VSCode notebooks
+* Ship the javascript directly with the package, so no internet connection is required.
 * Handle cases where n ≠ 2 images.
-* Ship the javascript directly with the package, so no internet connection is required
-* automatically adjust the height parameter with f-strings
+Currenty: All further img are ignored.
 * implement tests, find out how to test a magic class
-* parameter for default position in percent
-* test the custom path flag.

 Idea: Second option without using cell magic:
 ```python